Women matter: gender diversity, a corporate performance driver

 These are the central conclusions from Women matter: gender diversity, a corporate performance driver.
 In the five years since its appearance, McKinsey & Company’s report has become one of the most visible works on the value of gender diversity.

 As we work together to develop the best arguments for enhanced gender balance in academia, we can look to Women Matter for inspiration.
-(There are in fact a total of four Women Matter reports; I’ll write about the others in subsequent posts.)
+(There are in fact a total of fourfive Women Matter reports; I’ll write about the others in subsequent posts.)

 It’s true, of course, that arguments for increased gender balance in universities will vary some from those relevant to the private sector; university life and corporate life, after all, differ in some crucial ways, such as the focus on profitability.
 But we should study McKinsey’s research and ask if the conclusions might be relevant for us.